All projects

 Balancing agent autonomy with content quality

-Letting agents manage their own listings independently means the platform can only guarantee quality if there is a review step.
 The admin panel includes a listing approval queue so agents can post drafts that go live only after admin review.
 This adds a step but keeps the public listing pages free of incomplete or low-quality entries.

 Property search that works for a Lagos real estate context